miss-mad/Whos-App/README.md

 THEN I am presented with the ability to chat and can also see the chat history

 ## Technologies

-- Node.js for back-end development<br>
+- Node.js for back-end development
-- Express.js for the REST API and session<br>
+- Express.js for the REST API and session
-- MySQL to store date to<br>
+- MySQL to store date to
-- Sequelize to send objects<br>
+- Sequelize to send objects
-- Faker.js data to seed the database<br>
+- Faker.js data to seed the database
-- Socket.io to communication between clients<br>
+- Socket.io to communication between clients
-- Handlebars.js to create the webpage<br>
+- Handlebars.js to create the webpage
 - Heroku to host the app

 ## Deployed Application

 This challenge is deployed to Heroku: [https://whooooos-app.herokuapp.com/dashboard]

-and housed on Github: [https://github.com/MatthewShahamad/Whos-App]
+and housed on Github: [https://github.com/miss-mad/Whos-App]

 ## Future Improvements

-* Save messages
-* Voice chat
-* Video chat
+* Save messages to a database for message history - this changes the anonymous nature of the app, however
+* Allowing users to choose a contact and enter into a chat room with that single contact only

 ## Installation